 When keeping cash on hand make sure you have a secure safe and that not too much is stored at any given time.

 Having an emergency fund is a great financial decision.
 If you haven’t started one yet, then consider how much you think you need, and crack on.

 Not having the money to start one now doesn’t mean the game is over.
 Try and save money on your regular expenses.
 Earning some extra cash is another great way to speed up the process.

-If your looking to get to your first $1000 why not try this amazing money saving challenge.
+If you’re looking to get to your first $1000 why not try this amazing money-saving challenge.
 You could have your emergency fund in place within a year!